scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

    C:\Users\Olaf\AppData\Roaming\Autodesk\Revit\Addins\2025\
    ```

-**4. Start Revit**
+**4. Launch Revit**
-   Launch Autodesk Revit.
-The BIM Family Manager add-in will be available in the "scotec" tab.
+Start Autodesk Revit.
+The BIM Family Manager add-in will appear in the "scotec" tab.

-**5. Using BIM Family Manager**
+**5. Configure & Use**
-   Access the Family Manager from the Add-Ins tab and configure your sources and settings as needed.
+Access BIM Family Manager from the Add-Ins tab and set up your sources and preferences.

-⚠️ Note: BIM Family Manager requires Revit 2025 or newer.
+> **Note:** BIM Family Manager requires Revit 2025 or newer.

 ## Project Structure

 - `Bim.FamilyManager`
-  Core logic and main entry point for the Family Manager add-in.
+Main logic and entry point for the add-in.

 - `Bim.FamilyManager.Abstractions`
-  Contains shared interfaces and abstractions used across the Family Manager solution.
+Shared interfaces and abstractions.

 - `Bim.FamilyManager.Base`
-  Provides base implementations and common functionality for other modules.
+Base implementations and common utilities.

 - `Bim.FamilyManager.Ui`
-  Shared UI components, dialogs, and themes (including styles and resource dictionaries).
+Shared UI components, dialogs, and themes.

 - `Bim.FamilyManager.Ui.Standard`
-  Standard/classic WPF user interface for Family Manager.
+Classic WPF user interface.

 - `Bim.FamilyManager.Ui.Modern`
-  Modern WPF user interface for Family Manager, featuring updated layouts and controls.
+Modern WPF user interface with updated layouts.

 - `Bim.FamilyManager.Source.Directory`
-  Integration for managing Revit family files from local or network directories.
+Integration for local/network directory management.

 - `Bim.FamilyManager.Source.AzureStorage`
-  Integration for managing Revit family files in Azure Storage.
+Integration for Azure Storage management.

 ## Screenshots

-*(Add screenshots of the main UI, settings, and family management views here)*
+*Add screenshots of the main UI, settings, and family management views here.*

 ## Professional Support & Custom Solutions

-Need help getting started or customizing BIM Family Manager?
+Need assistance or custom features?
 Visit our [homepage](https://www.scotec-software.com/revitaddins) for professional support, tailored solutions, and consulting services.

-We also offer custom Revit add-in development to match your specific workflows and integration needs.
+We also offer custom Revit add-in development to fit your specific workflows and integration needs.

 ## Contributing

-We welcome and appreciate your contributions to BIM Family Manager!
-By contributing, you help improve a tool that supports the Revit and BIM community, making family management more efficient for everyone.
+We welcome contributions to BIM Family Manager!
+Your input helps improve a tool that benefits the Revit and BIM community.

 ### Why Contribute?

-- **Make a Difference:** Your improvements and ideas can help thousands of Revit users streamline their workflows.
+- **Make an Impact:** Help thousands of Revit users optimize their workflows.
-- **Learn and Grow:** Collaborate with other developers, learn new skills, and gain experience working on a modern Revir add-in project.
+- **Grow Your Skills:** Collaborate, learn, and gain experience with a modern Revit add-in.
-- **Shape the Future:** Influence the direction of BIM Family Manager by suggesting features or enhancements that matter to you.
+- **Shape the Project:** Suggest features and enhancements that matter to you.

-### How You Can Help
+### How to Contribute

 - **Report Issues:** Found a bug or have a suggestion?
-[Open an issue](https://github.com/scotec-Software-Solutions-AB/Bim.FamilyManager/issues) to let us know.
+[Open an issue](https://github.com/scotec-Software-Solutions-AB/Bim.FamilyManager/issues).
-- **Submit Pull Requests:** Fix bugs, add new features, or improve documentation.
-All contributions are reviewed and discussed.
+- **Submit Pull Requests:** Fix bugs, add features, or improve documentation.
-- **Improve Documentation:** Help make our guides, examples, and explanations clearer for everyone.
+- **Enhance Documentation:** Make guides and examples clearer for everyone.
-- **Test and Review:** Try out new features, test on different Revit versions, and provide feedback.
+- **Test & Review:** Try new features, test on different Revit versions, and provide feedback.
-- **Share Ideas:** Propose new features or enhancements that could benefit the community.
+- **Share Ideas:** Propose new features or improvements.

-### Get Started
+### Getting Started

 1. Fork the repository and create your branch from `develop`.
-2. Make your changes with clear, descriptive commit messages.
+2. Make changes with clear, descriptive commit messages.
 3. Ensure your code follows the existing style and passes all builds.
-4. Submit a pull request and describe your changes.
+4. Submit a pull request with a description of your changes.

-We’re excited to collaborate with you!
-Whether you’re a seasoned developer or new to open source, your input is valuable.
-Join us in making BIM Family Manager the best it can be!
+We’re excited to collaborate!
+Whether you’re experienced or new to open source, your input is valuable.
+Help us make BIM Family Manager the best it can be!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-*Autodesk, the Autodesk logo, Revit, and other Autodesk marks are registered trademarks or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
+*Autodesk, the Autodesk logo, Revit, and other Autodesk marks are registered trademarks or trademarks of Autodesk, Inc. and/or its subsidiaries and/or affiliates in the USA and/or other countries.
 BIM Family Manager is an independent open-source project and is not affiliated with, sponsored, authorized, or endorsed by Autodesk, Inc. or any of its subsidiaries.*